ammar-tanwar/bloglearnbay/posts/what-is-data-science-uncovering-the-explicit-truth.md

 ### 2. Data Science in Healthcare

 Data science is like 'God' in healthcare.
 Humanity has been fighting life-threatening diseases, including cancer, for decades.
 However, AI, data science, and ML have made the most ever developments.
-Carcinogenic cell proliferation can now be predicted. <a href="https://www.learnbay.co/data-science-course/data-science-jobs-the-busting-ways-to-secure-attractive-packages-in-health-care/" target="_blank">Data science and AI in clinical and healthcare</a>
+Carcinogenic cell proliferation can now be predicted. <a href="https://www.learnbay.co/data-science-course/data-science-jobs-the-busting-ways-to-secure-attractive-packages-in-health-care/" target="_blank">Data science and AI in clinical and healthcare</a> industries:

- industries be like:

 1. **A serious health-issue preventive wearable device-**